codethread/pancake-electron/README.md

 - [Backstop.js](https://garris.github.io/BackstopJS/) for visual regression tests
 - [Spectron](https://www.electronjs.org/spectron) for e2e tests running against the production electron app (it's a wrapper around [webdriver.io](https://v6.webdriver.io/docs/api.html) which in turn wraps selenium)
 - Github actions for CI (not yet supporting publishing)
+- Graphql Codegen to generate type definitions for Github graphql queries, and lint

 Install a node manager of your choice (volta is supported and recommended)